 ![]() | ![]() | ![]() | ![]() | ![]() | |

 The SanDisk Extreme PRO with USB4 is the only USB4 portable SSD on this list.
-It’s the continuation of Sandisk’s Extreme lineup that started almost a decade ago.
+It’s the continuation of Sandisk’s Extreme lineup, which started almost a decade ago.
 The drive is super-fast, but it’s comparatively bulky, about the same size as an iPhone 15.

 Similar alternatives: